gianpaima/markdown-timeline/README.md

 - Ascending or descending timeline order
 - Search and filter timeline events
 - Add new events directly from the timeline view
+- Display event tags below the date using `#` hashtags

 ## Usage